 “Sometimes I spell words so wrong that even auto-correct is like, “I’ve got nothing man!”

-If you're just joining in, this is the fourth post in my Word Study series.
+If you are learning about using word study, this is the fourth post in my word study series.
 To catch the full series, you can [CLICK HERE].
 Word Study Matters is the first post of the series.
-Now, let's get started...
+Now, let’s talk about the within word stage.

-Long Vowel PatternsWe begin the WW (Within Word) stage, with the CVCe pattern and contrast them with short vowel patterns using both pictures (which focuses attention on the sounds) and word cards (which reveals the spelling patterns).
-When working with word cards, try to include a sort that compares the sounds (such as short A and long A).
-Once the CVCe pattern is understood, we then move on to other long vowel patters such as A-E, AI, and AY.
+First of all, we begin the within word stage, with the CVCe pattern and contrast them with short vowel patterns because we compare to known skills.
+Since kids need concrete examples, you want to use both pictures (which focuses attention on the sounds) and word cards (which reveals the spelling patterns).
+As you work with word cards, include a sort that compares the sounds (such as short A and long A).
+Once the CVCe pattern is understood, the next step is to work on other long vowel patterns such as A-E, AI, and AY.

 Below is a suggested sequence for the study of common vowel patterns:

-- A with model words: hat and make
+- Short/Long A with model words: hat and make

 - A with model words: hat, make, and rain